wholemarket/wpub/README.md

 # Wallpaper Public
-A collection of various and miscellaneous wallpapers.
+A collection of various and miscellaneous wallpapers for any device.
+Come in any sizes and dimensions.